 Black tie is the most formal type of dress, aside from perhaps white tie.
 It’s unlikely you’ll find this on a summer wedding invite.
-But if you do, this is what you need to know: black tie means dinner suit – or tuxedo, if you’re an American.
+But if you do, this is what you need to know: black tie means dinner suit (or tuxedo, if you’re American).
 Don’t turn up in anything else.
 The issue?
 You’ll likely sweat.

-Aside from that, you’ll want a pressed dress shirt with a bib front, a pair of black Oxford shoes – patent leather is traditional.
-And, of course, a black bow tie such as ‘The Casino Royal’ Bow Tie, as seen on James Bond, also from Turnbull & Asser.
+Aside from that, you’ll want a pressed dress shirt with a bib front, a pair of black, well polished Oxford shoes (patent leather is an excellent way to stand out subtly) and, of course, a black bow tie.

 Formal (Black Tie Optional)

-If for some reason this isn’t an option, a normal two-piece suit worn with a tie is perfectly acceptable too.
+If for some reason this isn’t an option, a normal two-piece suit worn with a tie is perfectly acceptable.
 Just make sure it’s dark and as close to a dinner suit as possible (think peak or shawl lapels).